bookloversolmaz/C-sharp-fundamental/README.md

 ## Phase 1 - C# syntax, NUnit and ASP.NET

 You'll probably find that you complete the first few bites quickly whilst the last few will take a bit longer.
-Don't feel that you need to memorise everything before moving on - you can always come back here for a recap.
+Don't feel that you need to memorise everything before moving on - you can always go back for a recap.
 You'll also find that several concepts come up repeatedly as you progress, so there will be opportunities to get further practice.

 Some of these challenges include Process Feedback Challenges, in which you share resources like recordings or files with your coach(es) for feedback.
 These are